tienne/webpack-hook-plugin/README.md

 ### Etc

-If this plugin is helpful, please click start to support it.
+If this plugin is helpful, please click star to support it.